 Sixth, if an employee is disabled and requests a reasonable accommodation upon the advice of her doctor, an employer must provide the reasonable accommodation.
 As an accommodation, and with the advice of her doctor, an employee can request transfer to a less strenuous or hazardous position for the duration of her pregnancy.

-Seventh, PDL will be deducted from an employee’s twelve weeks of FMLA leave.
+Seventh, Pregnancy Disability Leave will be deducted from an employee’s twelve weeks of FMLA leave.
 On the other hand, employees are entitled to take PDL in addition to any leave entitlement they might have under CFRA.
-For example, an employee could take four months pregnancy disability leave for her disability, and 12 weeks CFRA leave to bond with the baby or to bond with an adopted child.
+For example, an employee could take four months pregnancy disability leave for her disability, and then 12 weeks CFRA leave to bond with the baby or to bond with an adopted child.
+This amounts to a total of seven months of leave.

-Eighth, after a PDL or transfer, employees are guaranteed a return to the same position.
-If her same position is no longer available the employer must offer a position that is comparable in terms of pay, location, job content, and promotional opportunities, unless the employer can prove that no comparable position exists.
+Eighth, after PDL employees are guaranteed a return to the same position.
+If her same position is no longer available the employer must offer a position that is comparable in terms of pay, location, responsibilities, and promotional opportunities, unless the employer can prove that no comparable position exists.

-Ninth, unlike the CFRA and FMLA, there is no length of service requirement or requirement that an employee have worked 1250 hours prior to the commencement of a leave.
+Ninth, unlike the CFRA and FMLA, there is no length of service requirement or requirement.
+That means you don’t have to have worked at the company for one full year and you don’t have to have 1250 hours prior to the commencement of a leave.

 Tenth, if possible, an employee must provide her employer with at least 30 days advance notice of the date for which the pregnancy disability leave is sought or transfer begins and the estimated duration of the leave.
 If 30 days advance notice is not possible due to a medical emergency, notice must be given as soon as practical.
 The leave may be modified as a woman’s changing medical condition dictates.